-Email Encryption Showdown: SMTP TLS vs PGP vs S/MIME vs Portal Pickup
+Email Encryption Options: SMTP TLS vs PGP vs S/MIME vs Portal Pickup

-While messaging apps may have become more popular over the last ten or so years, email remains an important method of communication, particularly for business.
-Despite its common use, there are many security problems associated with regular email:
+While messaging apps may have become more popular over the last ten or so years, email remains an essential method of communication, particularly for businesses.
+Despite its widespread use, there are many security problems associated with regular email:

-False messages are a significant threat, particularly when it comes to business and legal issues.
+False messages are a significant threat, particularly regarding business and legal issues.
 Imagine someone else sends an email from your account – how can you prove it wasn’t you?
-There are many viruses that spread in this way, and with regular email, there is no concrete way to tell whether a message is false or not.
+Many viruses spread in this way, and with regular email, there is no concrete way to tell whether a message is false or not.

-Normal emails can also be modified by anyone with system-administrator access to the SMTP servers that your emails pass through.
-They can alter or completely delete the message, and your recipient has no way of knowing if the message has been tampered with or not.
+Regular emails can also be modified by anyone with system-administrator access to the SMTP servers that your emails pass through.
+They can alter or completely delete the message, and the recipient has no way of knowing if the message has been tampered with or not.

-On the other side, we have message repudiation.
+On the other side, there is message repudiation.
 As we have just discussed, emails can be faked.
 If you receive a message, how can you prove that it is legitimate?
-The sender can try to claim that it was a false message and it can be difficult to deduce who is telling the truth.
+The sender can try to claim that it was a false message, and it can be challenging to deduce who is telling the truth.

-In a world where the NSA continues to develop evermore powerful tools, eavesdropping is incredibly easy against unsecured email.
-Snoopers can capture and read your emails as they travel through the network, allowing them to look through all of your secrets.
+In a world where governments and hackers continue to develop powerful tools, eavesdropping is incredibly easy against unsecured email.
+Snoopers can capture and read emails traveling through the network, allowing them to look through your secrets.

-Emails transmitted over SMTP can easily reveal significant amounts of your information, such as your IP address, your city, or even your actual address.
-IMAP, POP and WebMail don’t reveal your IP address, but there are still other privacy issues you should consider when using these forms of unsecured email.
+Emails transmitted over SMTP can reveal important information, such as IP addresses and locations.
+IMAP, POP, and WebMail don’t reveal IP addresses, but there are other privacy issues to consider when using these forms of unsecured email.

 Unencrypted messages are stored in plaintext on SMTP servers.
-Any backups will also be in plaintext, so anyone who can access these backups can also read your messages.
-One of the biggest issues is that these unprotected backups can be kept around for years, even after you have deleted your email.
+Any backups will also be in plaintext, so anyone accessing these backups can also read messages.
+One of the most significant issues is that these unprotected backups can be kept around for years, even after email accounts are deleted.

-If you aren’t accessing your email server over an encrypted connection, it is possible for hackers to capture your login details.
-They can then use these to access your email, read your messages and even send new ones while impersonating you.
-Identity theft can be absolutely devastating to your professional and personal life, making it one of the key reasons to consider using encrypted email.
+Hackers can capture login details if email servers aren’t accessed over an encrypted connection.
+They can then use these to access email accounts, read messages and even send new ones while impersonating the administrator.
+Identity theft can devastate your professional and personal life, making it one of the key reasons to consider using encrypted email.

-Fight the Threats to Your Email with Encryption
+Fight the Threats to Email with Encryption Options

-Each of these possible abuses pose a significant threat.
-If you want to protect yourself and your business, you really need to begin to implement an adequate email-encryption strategy.
-There are several major types of email encryption, including SMTP TLS, PGP, S/MIME and Portal Pickup.
-Each of these have their own advantages and disadvantages, including level of security, ease of use and compatibility.
-No single option is right for all situations, so you need to consider each option carefully to find out which is right for your individual use case.
+Each of these possible abuses poses a significant threat.
+To protect yourself and your business, it’s essential to implement an adequate email encryption strategy.
+Several significant types of email encryption exist, including SMTP TLS, PGP, S/MIME, and Portal Pickup.
+Each has its advantages and disadvantages, including the level of security, ease of use, and compatibility.
+No single option is suitable for all situations, so you need to consider each option carefully to find out which is right for your individual use case.

 Simple Mail Transport Protocol (SMTP) is the protocol under which computers and servers transport emails from the origin to the destination.
 Transport Layer Security (TLS) is the encryption protocol that provides secure connections for much of the internet (such as HTTPS websites).